-- 61. As already set out, a large proportion of the land across Runnymede and Spelthorne is designated Green Belt and both local and national policy heavily restricts development on such land unless there are very special circumstances to justify a departure from policy.
-Once established, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation or updating of plans, in accordance with paragraph 136 of the NPPF. - 62.
-Whilst both local and national policy severely restricts development within the Green Belt, this is a policy constraint that could be overcome, and as such is not an absolute constraint for the purposes of the SLAA.
-However, a distinction needs to be made between how sites which are previously developed and those that are undeveloped are assessed in the SLAA. - 63.
-In accordance with NPPF paragraph 145, previously developed3 sites in the Green Belt are capable of contributing to development needs through limited infilling or the partial or complete redevelopment of such sites and are considered suitable for the purposes of this SLAA methodology.
-As such, a detailed assessment of sites in the Green Belt that are previously developed will be undertaken. - 64.
-Sites in the Green Belt that are not considered to be previously developed will be recorded in each authority's SLAA for comprehensiveness.
-However, these sites will not be considered suitable and will only be subject to a limited assessment.
-It is considered that, prior to any Green Belt Assessment undertaken by either Runnymede or Spelthorne which may or may not indicate whether Green Belt boundaries should be altered and would be subject to adoption through the Local Plan process, sites in the Green Belt that have not been previously developed are inappropriate.
-Whilst this policy constraint could be overcome by the removal of Green Belt designation, this is for any future Green Belt Assessment to make recommendations and for the Local Plan process to determine, not the SLAA, and to consider a site as 'suitable' ahead of any such assessment would be premature and give a false impression of land supply. - 65.
-Where part of a site in the Green Belt is previously developed and the other part is not, only the area of the site considered to be 'previously developed' will be considered as suitable.
+- 63. As already set out, a large proportion of the land across Runnymede and Spelthorne is designated Green Belt and both local and national policy heavily restricts development on such land unless there are very special circumstances to justify a departure from policy.
+Once established, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation or updating of plans, in accordance with paragraph 140 of the NPPF. - 64.
+Whilst both local and national policy severely restricts development within the Green Belt, this is a policy constraint that could be overcome through the preparation of a Local Plan, and as such is not an absolute constraint for the purposes of the SLAA.
+However, a distinction needs to be made between how sites which are previously developed and those that are undeveloped are assessed in the SLAA. - 65.
+In accordance with NPPF paragraph 149, previously developed3 sites in the Green Belt are capable of contributing to development needs through limited infilling or the partial or complete redevelopment of such sites and are considered suitable for the purposes of this SLAA methodology.
+As such, a detailed assessment of sites in the Green Belt that are previously developed will be undertaken. - 66.
+Where part of a site in the Green Belt is previously developed and the other part is not, only the area of the site considered to be 'previously developed' will be considered as suitable in the first instance.
 This will be determined on a case-by-case basis.
+Sites in the Green Belt that don't contain previously developed land will be subject to a two-stage assessment approach.
+This will involve the following: